cetz-package/cetz/src/util.typ

   }
 }

-/// Get a corner-radius dictionary (north-east, north-west, south-east, south-west) from
-/// a corner-radius value.
-Returns none if all radii are zero or none
+/// Creates a corner-radius dictionary with keys `north-east`, `north-west`, `south-east` and `south-west` with values of a two element {{array}} of the radius in the `x` and `y` direction.
+Returns none if all radii are zero or none.
 ///
-/// - ctx (context): Canvas context object
+/// - ctx (context): The current canvas context object
-/// - radii (none, number, dictionary): Radius specification
-///   Type of `padding`:
-///   / `number`: All corners have the same radius
-///   / `tuple`: All corners have the same rx/ry radius
-///   / `dictionary`: Converts corner radius dictionary (rest, north, south, east, west, north-south, north-east, south-west, south-east)
-///     to a dictionary containing north-east, north-west, south-east and south-west
+/// - radii (none, number, dictionary): The radius specification.
+A {{number}} will cause all corners to have the same radius.
+An {{array}} with two items will cause all corners to have the same rx and ry radius.
+A {{dictionary}} can be given where the key specifies the corner and the value specifies the radius.
+The value can be either {{number}} for a circle radius or {{array}} for an x and y radius.
+The keys `north`, `south`, `east` and `west` targets both corners in that cardinal direction e.g. `south` sets the south west and south east corners.
+The keys `north-east`, `north-west`, `south-east` and `south-west` targets the corresponding corner.
+The key `rest` targets all other corners that have not been target by other keys.
+/// - size (???): I'm not sure what this does.
 ///
-/// -> dictionary Dictionary with the keys: north-east, north-west, south-east, south-west set
+/// -> dictionary
-///    to corner radius tuples (x and y radius)
 #let as-corner-radius-dict(ctx, radii, size) = {
   if radii == none or radii == 0 {
     return (north-west: (0,0), north-east: (0,0),